Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 I would probably recommend the Japanese dub, unless you’re disappointed that they changed most of the Japanese cast too.
 The dub’s not bad, just not outstanding like the previous series.

-Ghost in the Shell" Arise Soundtrack 1:
+Ghost in the shell Arise OST OP あなたを保つもの

-The Music Is A Mediocre Follow-Up To Yoko Kano:
+The Music Is a Mediocre Follow-Up to Yoko Kano

 The music is less than stellar.
 Cornelius is the composer, his music is okay, but it’s very unmemorable and he’s no Yoko Kanno.
 The music is just all right, and for Ghost in the Shell, that’s just not good enough.
 It’s one of the weakest aspects of the OVA (Original Video Animation).